sachinsenal0x64/hifi-tui/README.md

 <br>

 > [!IMPORTANT]
-> Use the direct URL instead of the [domain](tidal.401658.xyz) if you face any issues.hifi-04ed2aaea09a.herokuapp.com
+> Use the direct Host [hifi-04ed2aaea09a.herokuapp.com](hifi-04ed2aaea09a.herokuapp.com) instead of the [tidal.401658.xyz](tidal.401658.xyz) if you face any issues.

 <br>